RU1NJURED

 • Medical Patients: Who trusted the wrong medical professionals, such as a misdiagnosis or surgery gone wrong.
 That betrayal hurts deeply and may affect decisions of surgery in the future.

-• Victims of assault or abuse: These experiences are often the most painful to talk about, and they carry heavy emotional pain.
+• Victims of assault or abuse: These experiences are often the most painful to talk about and they carry heavy emotional pain.

-Real-Life Examples of Psychological Injury Claims
+Real-Life Examples of Psychological Injury Compensation Claims

 • A delivery driver.
 He was in a serious road accident.
 Not his fault at all.
 After that, just sitting behind the wheel made him shake.
 PTSD hit hard.
 It took him more than a year to feel somewhat normal again.
-His claim included psychological damage compensation, not just for the physical injuries, but for all the work he missed and the therapy he needed to recover.
+His claim included mental damage compensation, not just for the physical injuries, but for all the work he missed and the therapy he needed to recover.

 So, if you are reading this and thinking, “This kind of sounds like me,” do not ignore it.
+You might have a claim for mental injury compensation in addition to your physical symptoms.
+Consult our panel of psychological injury solicitors to get compensated for the mental aspects of your injury as well.

 General Damages